 24 hours in Knysna itinerary suggestion

-Hopefully, you’re as lucky as we are and get to stay along the Rheenendal Ramble, or at least close by.
-There are many fantastic places to stay in Knysna, so basing yourself nearby will allow an early start.
+Hopefully, you’re as lucky as we are and get to stay somewhere along the Rheenendal Ramble, or at least close by.
+But there are many fantastic places to stay in Knysna as well, so base yourself as near the ramble as you like to allow an early start.

 7 am: Brisk morning walk in Jubilee Creek

 A few kilometres off Rheenendal Road is the Jubilee Creek Nature Reserve.
 You’ll pay just under R40 to enter the reserve, and then drive (or walk) up to the creek.
 The road is gravel, and it winds – a LOT.
 Our little city car managed, but barely.
 So walking is a good idea.

 On the way, you’ll pass the Dalene Matthee Big Tree.
 Here, you can stop for a moment to take in the magic, and then start one of the hiking trails that start near the tree.
 There is a large picnic area next to the tree as well, if you need to sit and enjoy a coffee before you start.